-A control-oriented formulation of the trajectory optimization problem calls for finding a control signal U(t) to minimize the cost functional:
+Overview of the proposed approach: A control-oriented formulation of the trajectory optimization problem calls for finding a control signal U(t) to minimize the cost functional:

+$$J = \int{0}^{t{f}} c(X(t), U(t)) dt$$ (1)

-$$J = \int_0^{t_f} c(\boldsymbol{X}(t), \boldsymbol{U}(t)) \,\mathrm{d}t \tag{1}$$ subject to the nonlinear differential state equation
+subject to the nonlinear differential state equation:

-$$X(t) = f(X(t), U(t)), \qquad 0 \le t \le t_f$$ (2)
+$$X(t) = f(X(t), U(t)), \qquad 0 \le t \le t_f.$$ (2)

-In addition, various constraints can apply to the state and control variables.
-Theoretical solution approaches to this problem include dynamic programming, which iteratively computes the optimal value function from any state, and the calculus of variations (with the associated Euler-Lagrange equations), which traces the optimal path.5-7 Solution of practical problems requires numerical methods.^{5,8,9} State-of-the-art numerical methods related to the calculus of variations are essentially based on nonlinear optimization algorithms, such as gradient descent and Newton's method.
+In addition, various constraints may apply to the state and control variables.
+Theoretical solution approaches to this problem include Dynamic Programming, which iteratively computes the optimal value function from any state, and the Calculus of Variations (with the associated Euler-Lagrange equations), which traces the optimal path [5, 6, 7].
+Solution of practical problems requires numerical methods [8, 5, 9].
+State of the art numerical methods related to the Calculus of Variations are essentially based on non-linear optimization algorithms, such as Gradient Descent and Newton's method.
 These methods are basically of local nature, so that convergence to the global minimum cannot be guaranteed unless the problem is highly structured.
-This is not the case in the GA flight-generation problem, where rugged terrain and forbidden flight zones, for example, can create multiple locally optimal trajectories.
-Dynamic programming, on the other hand, is essentially a global method.
-However, because of its exhaustive nature, it is considered computationally feasible only for problems with low state dimension and coarse grid discretization (compare, Ref.
-5, Chapter 7, and Ref.
-8).
+This is not the case in the GA flight generation problem, where rugged terrain and forbidden flight zones, for example, may create multiple locally-optimal trajectories.
+Dynamic Programming, on the other hand, is essentially a global method.
+However, due to its exhaustive nature, it is considered computationally feasible only for problems with low state dimension and coarse grid discretization (cf. [5], Chapter 7, and [8]).

-The present work aims to develop three-dimensional trajectory optimization methods, which are of global nature, yet computationally feasible, using the basic tool of graph search.
-Graph-search methods are a standard tool for shortest-path problems.
-However, existing work does not address problems with dynamic aspects, namely, when accelerations are taken into account as part of the problem constraints and cost.
-We note that graph-search methods are closely related to dynamic programming, but employ the special structure of the shortest-path problem to enhance computational efficiency.

-To begin with, we set up a simplified model that captures the essential ingredients of the trajectory optimization problem for general-aviation aircraft.
+The present work aims to develop 3D trajectory optimization methods which are of global nature, yet computationally feasible, using the basic tool of graph-search.
+Graph search methods are a standard tool for shortest-path problems.
+However, existing work does not address problems with dynamic aspects, namely when accelerations are taken into account as part of the problem constraints and cost.
+We note that graph search methods are closely related to Dynamic Programming, but employ the special structure of the shortest-path problem to enhance computational efficiency.
+To begin with, we set up a simplified model that captures the essential ingredients of the trajectory optimization problem for General Aviation aircraft.
 We apply to this model an approximate discretization scheme, which allows the application of efficient global search algorithms to find the optimal path.
-In particular, we discretize the model over a state space, which includes both spatial position and velocity, and formulate the trajectory optimization problem as a shortest-path search problem over a finite graph.
+In particular, we discretize the model over a state space which includes both spatial position and velocity, and formulate the trajectory optimization problem as a shortest-path search problem over a finite graph.
 This form is appropriate for the application of Dijkstra's shortest-path algorithms, which is an efficient single-pass algorithm.
-In essence, Dijkstra's algorithm proceeds from the target (or initial) state and iteratively develops the front of equidistant states (or graph vertices).
+In essence, Dijkstra's algorithm proceeds from the target (or initial) state and iteratively develops the front of equi-distant states (or graph vertices).
 Thus, at each step one new node is tagged with its optimal value, until a target state is reached.
 As will be seen, the sequential structure of this scheme will allow us to introduce some important modifications to the algorithm.

-The application of the basic Dijkstra algorithm to the discretized model is still short of providing onboard performance for problems of realistic size.
+The application of the basic Dijkstra algorithm to the discretized model is still short of providing on-board performance for problems of realistic size.
 We therefore explore algorithms that accelerate the process of trajectory generation.
 First, we reduce the dimensionality of the discrete state space by removing the velocity-related components.
-Nonetheless, the proposed reduced-state algorithm retains the ability to account for the acceleration cost, albeit in a suboptimal manner.
-Further enhancements that are considered include the addition of an A^ heuristic and a hierarchical (coarse-fine) search scheme.
+Nonetheless, the proposed reduced-state algorithm retains the ability to account for the acceleration cost, albeit in a sub-optimal manner.
+Further enhancements that are considered include the addition of an A^ heuristic, and a hierarchical (coarsefine) search scheme.
 The performance of these algorithms is examined and compared in simulation.